cedricquitor/ml-ai-notebook/README.md

 # Introduction
 **What is Machine Learning?**
 Machine Learning is the science of getting computers to act without being explicitly programmed.
+It is predicting results based on incoming data.

 The harder things become to describe, the harder it is for us to tell machines what to do.
 Things that only humans can do and computers couldn't do before can now be done with Machine Learning.
 It makes machines act more and more like humans.

 The process of training a Machine Learning Model is to feed inputs, train the machine to learn based on the input that we fed, so that it gives us an output the next time we feed a new input.

+**Data Analysis vs Data Science**
+Data Analysis is looking at a set of data and gaining an understanding of it by comparing different examples, different features, and making visualizations like graphs.

+It asks the question of "What do they have in common?"

+Data Science is running experiments on the set of data with the hopes of finding actionable insights within.

 # Programming
 ## Basics of Python